reshamas/reshamas.github.io/_posts/2019-02-18-lawyers-weigh-in-on-regulating-artificial-intelligence.md

 ## Key Takeaways

-Here are the key takeaways from the 8-hour day:
+Here are the key takeaways from the 8-hour symposium:

 ### Complexity
 - Law policy is complex.
 - AI is changing so rapidly.
-- Law should resist being overly technical or detailed on policy (Example:  European regulation spans over 2000 pages long.)
+- Law should resist being overly technical or detailed on policy
+  - Example:  European regulation spans over 2000 pages long.
   - Example:  waiting for SCC to make decision on what blockchain is.
 And then blockchain changes their technology to avoid the decision, reality of what is happening
 - Determine whether AI is really different.
 Is there such a thing as “AI Exceptionalism”?
 Or can we utilize existing laws?
+  - Use existing laws and expand them for AI
   - AI law can draw on privacy, tort and copyright law.
+- Since people are more biased than AI, the best plan of action is to combine human input with AI.
+- Interconnectedness:  AI is connected by various technologies:  software, sensors, developers, users and more.
+Many parties need to be involved in the ethnics and liability discusssions.

 ### Stakeholders
 - Attorneys are thinking about it.
-- Use existing laws and expand them for AI
-- The “younger” generation will push policy forward, along with educators.
+- The “younger” generation will push policy forward, along with their educators.

 ### AI Liability and Compensation
 - Insurance is one way to deal with damage from AI; establish compulsory insurance pools.
-- Admission that AI policies are likely to be implemented only when the loss of life due to AI occurs.
+- Admission by attorneys that AI policies are likely to be implemented only when the loss of life due to AI occurs.

 ## History of Law and AI